MatWich/Pokemon-Console-Game/documentation/README.md

 ![](images/screen_shots/main.jpg)
 ![](images/screen_shots/player.jpg)
- # There is a couple more when you will browsing it !
-Enjoy :D
+ # There is a couple more enjoy! :D